Health Savings Account

 It's easy to manage your Salisbury Bank HSA.

 Keeping accurate records of contributions and withdrawals, including receipts for all expenses is your responsibility.
 To assist you with recordkeeping, Salisbury Bank will provide you with monthly statements showing all of your HSA contributions and payments.
-In the event of an IRS audit, the monthly statements will provide the images of cancelled checks along with a detailed transaction history that includes debit and online bill payments.
+In the event of an IRS audit, the monthly statements will provide the images of canceled checks along with a detailed transaction history that includes debit and online bill payments.

 It's easy to open an HSA